Appointment(s)

 Biography

-Dr. Chang has made significant contributions to the programming of microbial cells for novel biological functions, documented in over 130 publications.
+Professor Chang has made significant contributions to the programming of microbial cells for novel biological functions, documented in over 130 publications.
 His scientific achievements have been recognized with accolades such as the National Research Foundation of Singapore’s Investigatorship Award, the NUHS-Mochtar Riady Pinnacle Research Excellence Award, the Presidential Award from the Korean Federation of Science and Technology Societies, and the U.S. Environmental Protection Agency’s Scientific and Technological Achievement Award, among others.
 Furthermore, his work has garnered over 300 media recognitions worldwide, highlighting his substantial impact on the scientific community and beyond.

-Beyond his research, Dr. Chang is a committed educator and advocate for synthetic biology.
+Beyond his research, Professor Chang is a committed educator and advocate for synthetic biology.
 He has delivered more than 180 invited presentations at key scientific forums worldwide and plays a crucial role in editorial capacities for over 15 leading scientific journals.
 He also plays an advisory role in major international research initiatives, including the CSIRO Synthetic Biology Future Science Platform and the European Union’s Horizon 2020 program.
-Dr. Chang has been instrumental in founding the Asian Synthetic Biology Association and the Global Biofoundry Alliance and currently co-chairs the World Economic Forum’s Global Future Council on Synthetic Biology.
+Professor Chang has been instrumental in founding the Asian Synthetic Biology Association and the Global Biofoundry Alliance and currently co-chairs the World Economic Forum’s Global Future Council on Synthetic Biology.

 Research Areas/Research Interest